Sinthya01/VSTS-vscode-extension/README.md

 history page for that file in the current branch in the server repository.
 Otherwise, the history of the current branch in the server repository will be opened.

-* `team login` – Use this command to log in to a Team Services account or Team Foundation Server 2015 Update 2 (and later) server.
-When your credentials are provided, they will be stored securely on your computer.
-The saved credentials will be used for that account until they are removed by the `team logout` command or overwritten by a subsequent `team login` command.
-See the "Secure Credential Storage" topic below for more details.
+* `team login` – With version 1.113.0, this command is being deprecated in favor of `team signin`.
+It will be removed in a future update.

-* `team logout` – Use this command to log out from a Team Services account or Team Foundation Server 2015 Update 2 (and later) server.
-Logging out will remove your credentials from your local computer.
-To log back in, you will need to run the `team login` command again.
+* `team logout` – With version 1.113.0, this command is being deprecated in favor of `team signout`.
+It will be removed in a future update.

 * `team view pull requests` – Same behavior as clicking on the Pull Requests status bar item.